 The Best Patek Philippe Watches

-What do the motley ‘celebrity’ crew of Queen Victoria, Albert Einstein, Pablo Picasso, Brad Pitt, and Leonardo DiCaprio have in common?
-They have all been owners of phenomenally beautiful timepieces made by Patek Philippe, one of the most prestigious watchmakers in the world.
-The allure of this luxury Swiss jeweller has deep foundations: Patek Philippe was founded in 1839 in Geneva by Antoni Patek and Adrien Philippe, who forged a company at the forefront of pioneering innovation in their field.
-Ironically, the key to success lay in a keyless winding mechanism invented by Philippe, which proved a groundbreaking development, and a phenomenal launchpad, for both their business and watchmaking itself.
+The allure of this luxury Swiss jeweller has deep foundations: Founded in Geneva in 1839 by Antoni Patek and Adrien Philippe, who forged a company at the forefront of innovation in their field, Patek Phillipe’s success lay in a revolutionary winding mechanism invented by Philippe himself.
+This proved to be a groundbreaking development and a phenomenal launchpad, for both their business and watchmaking abilities.
+Read on to unearth a history of the best Patek Philippe watches.

 Wind Forward to Modern Times

-Both took off at light speed and by 1851 none other than Queen Victoria - one of the foremost British monarchs in history - had acquired a majestic keyless pendant Patek Philippe watch, embellished with rose-cut diamonds.
-By 1868, Patek Philippe created the first Swiss wristwatch for Countess Koscowicz of Hungary and their reputation for sumptuous timepieces began to grow as the 20th century unravelled.
-Aside from the incredible materials used for their wristwatches, what is highly notable, and increasingly rare, is the business itself.
-Patek Philippe has remained rigorously independent throughout its history and, since 1932, it has been owned by the Stern family - significantly contributing to the preservation of its traditional craftsmanship and heritage (and of course majorly boosting the reputation and value of the watches themselves).
+Aside from the incredible materials used for their wristwatches, what is highly notable – and increasingly rare – is the independence of the business itself.
+Patek Philippe has, since 1932, been owned by the Stern family – significantly contributing to the preservation of its traditional craftsmanship and heritage (and of course boosting the reputation and value of the watches themselves).

 The Best of the Best